RonenNess/GeonBit.UI/README.md

 - Changed Paragraphs default size to 1f, so fonts won't be scaled and blurry by default.
 - Renamed the UserInterface 'SCALE' property into 'GlobalScale'.
 - Refactored cursors and their types, Added IBeam cursor, and added an option to use custom cursors via the UserInterface.
+- Made entities skip first Update() call when turning interactable, so pop-ups etc won't respond to the event that spawned them.

 ## Credits